 His children remember their father in the fond memories they keep - the telling of hilarious bedtime stories, surprising the family with "Brownie" dog, "If I were a Rich Man" sung in true Tevye style, dancing with their mom in the living room, his tickles, playing his custom-made flamenco guitar, Scrabble games, late-night talks, Sunday night crib games, Sey-high nights, and for always doing the best he could and apologizing when he knew he could do better.

 Thank you to Ed and Linda Blumenthal for their dedicated friendship, Brent Moroz for being a true "buddy", Noel Taylor for her companionship, and RJH staff for their compassionate care.
 Sey will be greatly missed by his American & Canadian friends and family.
-A Celebration of Life will be in May 2018.
+Please come together with friends and family for a Party and Celebration of a wonderful, complex, loveable human being and the great times we shared with him!!!
+Click on "service informaiton" for more details.